Back to: Python Tutorials For Beginners and Professionals

 - Identity operators

-- Multiple Programs to understand above concepts
+- Multiple Programs to understand the above concepts

-What is an operator?
+What is an Operator?

-In the above example, first we assigned values to two variables ‘a’ and ‘b’ and then we added both the variables and stored the result in variable ‘c’.
+In the above example, first, we assigned values to two variables ‘a’ and ‘b’ and then we added both the variables and stored the result in variable ‘c’.
 The operations we performed are:

 - Assignment Operation using ‘=’ operator.
-We assigned the values to variables ‘a’, ‘b’, ‘c’ using the operator ‘=’ which is called assignment operator.
+We assigned the values to variables ‘a’, ‘b’, ‘c’ using the operator ‘=’ which is called the assignment operator.

 Note: The symbols + and = are called operators and the variables a,b,c on which operation is being performed are called operands.

-BASIC CLASSIFICATION OF OPERATORS
+BASIC CLASSIFICATION OF OPERATORS IN PYTHON

 Binary Operator – If the operator acts on two operands then it’s called a binary operator.
 For example, + operators need two variables(operands) to perform some operation, hence called binary operator.